WORLD DAY

 If you or your group are up for this, please tell us:

-· Your name, email and address as we are looking to get leaflets and banners to participating groups across the UK.
+· Your name, email and address as we are looking to get leaflets to participating groups across the UK.

 · Where you are going to be and why: location; how many animals are tested on; and why you chose this particular venue to protest.
 If you don't know where to protest locally then please get in touch so we can help advise you.